aces/Loris/docs/wiki/99 - Developers/Automated Testing.md

 Currently PHPMD is used by LORIS to check for unused code, e.g. variables that are declared but never use.

-Similar to `phan`, we aim to gradually increase the rules used by PHPMD to make LORIS clean and stable.

 The configuration file for PHPMD can be found at `test/LorisPHPMD.xml`.

 More information about this tool can be found at [the PHP Mess Detector website](http://phpmd.org/documentation/index.html).